OpenVoiceOS/community-docs/docs/index.md

 Check out our [Quick Start Guide](quick_start.md) for help with installing an image, your first boot, and basic configuration.

 ## Getting Involved

-This is an open source project.
-We would love your help.
-We have prepared a [contributing](contributing.md) guide to help you get started.

-If this is your first experience with OpenVoiceOS, or you're not sure where to get started, say hi in [OpenVoiceOS Chat](https://matrix.to/#/!XFpdtmgyCoPDxOMPpH:matrix.org?via=matrix.org) and a team member would be happy to mentor you.
+If this is your first experience with OpenVoiceOS, or you're not sure where to get started, say hi in [OpenVoiceOS Chat](https://matrix.to/#/#openvoiceos-support:matrix.org) and a team member would be happy to mentor you.
 Join the [Discussions](https://github.com/OpenVoiceOS/OpenVoiceOS/discussions) for questions and answers.

 ## Links